Kalanchak: History

-The settlement was founded in 1794 as a home for exiled participants in the Turbai uprising.
-Kalanchak became the site of the first attack on Ukraine during the 2022 Russian invasion of Ukraine, when Russian soldiers attacked an outpost in the town.
+On 25 February 2022, the second day of the Russian invasion of Ukraine, Kalanchak appeared in the Russian-controlled area on a map published by the Institute for the Study of War.

+Until 26 January 2024, Kalanchak was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kalanchak became a rural settlement.

+Demographics

+As of the 2001 Ukrainian census, Kalanchak had a population of 11,116 inhabitants, which was almost entirely ethnically Ukrainian.
+Small Russian, Armenian, Moldovan, Belarusian minorities also live in the town, as well as some Romani people.
+The native language composition was as follows:

 Transportation

 Kalanchak railway station is located in Myrne approximately 10 km east of the settlement.
-It is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadim, close to the border with Crimea.
+It is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadym, close to the border with Crimea.
 There is infrequent passenger traffic.

 The settlement has access to Highway M17, which runs north to Kherson and south to the border with Crimea.